Protolus/protolus-templates-php/README.md

 Template Recursion
 ------------------

 The templates started as an experiment to validate recursive smarty rendering in php, and slowly extended from there incorporating multi-level controllers, wrappers, 2nd pass javascript injection and pluggable tags.
 The basic concept is that a unit of work is a 'panel' which is a chunk of html which adds a Smarty-like macro language to add render logic to the basic HTML, on top of this we add a number of macros which add awareness of our environment along with macros to control special features.
-When it moved to JS it naturally came along with a new parser/renderer.

 View Based Control
 ------------------

 The key feature is render flow is controlled by the view rather than the 'controller' logic (which only serves to populate data for a given interface).
-So you can stub out an entire interface without touching any controllers, and the pure JS rendering means that this can happen on the server or in the browser.
+So you can stub out an entire interface without touching any controllers.

 ![Screenshot](http://wiki.protol.us/images/9/9e/ProtolusRenderTree.png )